soham0314/Tourly/README.md

 Project Summary:

-Title: ExploreAway - Your Ultimate Tourist Companion
+Title: Tourly - Your Ultimate Tourist Companion

 Description:

-Welcome to ExploreAway, a meticulously crafted tourist website designed to elevate your travel experience to new heights!
+Welcome to Tourly, a meticulously crafted tourist website designed to elevate your travel experience to new heights!
 Developed with passion and precision, this platform is your go-to destination for discovering the world's most captivating destinations, hidden gems, and unforgettable experiences.

 Key Features: